darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 generation easy?
 Also, compact code.
 This is the kind of basic architectural choice this book probably wants analysis of, even though it's a human-lifetime-old design and forced on me by the CPython VM.

-As a technicality, the `CALL_FUNCTION` instruction's argument is a two-byte integer (like all instruction arguments, when present) encoding two individual bytes: the counts of keyword and positional arguments.
-Python's bytecode format does give a way to encode bigger numbers, but we punt on them.
-(Why not put the assertion in `check_conformity`?
-That wouldn't be terrible, but it'd be checking against seemingly arbitrary numbers in the midst of other code that only checks against a tree grammar. `check_conformity` enforces the *language subset* we claim to implement; here we enforce an implementation limit, at the point where the reason is clear. `check_conformity` does screen out fancier forms of calls like `f(*args, **kwargs)`.
-From here on I'll pass over such subsetting without comment.
-[XXX I rather want to drop this whole parenthetical.])

-The recursive visits like `self(t.func)` and `self(t.args)` (and `self(t.body)` back in `compile_module`) invoke `__call__`:

-        def __call__(self, t):
-            if isinstance(t, list): return concat(map(self, t))
-            assembly = self.visit(t)
-            return SetLineNo(t.lineno) + assembly if hasattr(t, 'lineno') else assembly

-It takes an AST node or a list of such nodes; when it's a list we get back all the results concatenated.
-(Python's AST and bytecodes were designed to make that simple chaining the right thing to do in most cases, as we just saw for compiling the arguments of a call.)
-We could define separate methods for visiting a list vs. a node, but conflating them turns out to unify some code to come.

-Once we visit a node, producing its assembly code, we can annotate the assembly with the node's source-line number.
-This spares us from writing the same in every `visit_Whatever` method.

-It's for brevity that the method gets the magical name `__call__`: we're going to use it all over.

-        def generic_visit(self, t):
-            assert False, t

-We've been depending on the default, superclass implementation of the `visit` method: it calls the right `visit_Whatever` method for the type of the node visited.
-But if that method is missing, `generic_visit` gets called.
-Since `check_conformity` will make sure we never see an unexpected node type, this "can't happen"---but during development, of course, it would.
-Before I overrode `generic_visit`, the default implementation would succeed silently, making my mistakes harder to see.

 ### Statements evaluate expressions